 Violating the policy may lead to suspension of your account.

-Without sounding too technical what it means for you as an end user is that your email deliverability is impacted as your emails are more likely to end up in Spam or Promotions folder.
+Without sounding too technical what it means for you as an end-user is that your email deliverability is impacted as your emails are more likely to end up in the Spam or Promotions folder.

 Additionally, this lowers your open rates and hence the response rates.